Case study: Disability inclusive design in Dar es Salaam’s bus system

-One billion people, or 15% of the world’s population, experience some form of disability, and disability prevalence is higher in developing countries.
+One billion people - or 15% of the world’s population - experience some form of disability, and disability prevalence is higher in developing countries.

 Well planned infrastructure and inclusive urban services are fundamental to unlocking the potential of people with disabilities.
-Currently, DI is not consistently addressed across DFID’s infrastructure programming and policy dialogue.
+Currently, disability inclusion is not consistently addressed across DFID’s infrastructure programming and policy dialogue.
 It is not always clear to DFID staff or partners what DI means in relation to infrastructure and growth [1], and the actions they might take to achieve it.
 This is coupled with a perception that addressing disability in infrastructure programming is prohibitively expensive and often unaffordable within project or programme budgets.

-This case study highlights the opportunity for DFID urban growth, infrastructure and transport programmes to build disability inclusion into programming activities, using examples from the delivery of Dar es Salaam’s Bus Rapid Transit system, Tanzania.
+This case study highlights the opportunity for DFID urban growth, infrastructure and transport programmes to build disability inclusion into programming activities, using examples from the delivery of Dar es Salaam’s bus rapid transit system, Tanzania.

-The Programme
+The programme

-Construction of the first phase of Dar es Salaam’s Area Rapid Transit (DART) was completed in December 2015 at a total cost of €134 million funded by the African Development Bank, World Bank and the Government of Tanzania.
-The first phase commenced operations in 2016, with a total length of 21 kilometres with dedicated bus lanes on three trunk routes with a total of 29 stations.
+Construction of the first phase of Dar es Salaam’s Area Rapid Transit (DART) was completed in December 2015 at a total cost of €134 million funded by the African Development Bank, the World Bank and the Government of Tanzania.
+The first phase commenced operations in 2016, with a total length of 21km with dedicated bus lanes on three trunk routes with a total of 29 stations.
 The DART system provides rapid transit for 160,000 passengers a day [2] and provides a good practice example of disability inclusive design for a transport infrastructure project.

-The Approach
+The approach

 Their travel experience was positive overall, and they shared recommendations for improvements, such as installing a lower ticket window for people in wheelchairs, adding disability awareness signs in Kiswahili, and including braille on tickets.
-After DART’s launch in May 2016, the Advocacy Unit visited the project again to test improvements and help an awareness raising campaign to inform PwDs about the new service.
+After DART’s launch in May 2016, the Advocacy Unit visited the project again to test improvements and help an awareness raising campaign to inform people with disabilities about the new service.
 The awareness raising campaign was disseminated through normal media channels as well as through the CCBRT communications to their members with disabilities, which helped reach those who may struggle to access television, radio, internet, newspapers and billboard posters.

 Outcomes